 - the Deputy to the Bishop [Section 47(b)]

-(2) (i) Alternates must be elected for each member referred to in Section 47 (b) to 47 (d), as well as for each lay member of circuit council.
+(2) (i) Alternates must be elected for each member referred to in Section 47 (b) to 47 (d), as well as for each lay member of Circuit Council.

-(ii) The lay members referred to in section 47(f), as well as their alternates who are in actual fact the lay members of Circuit Council, are elected by delegates from each circuit from amongst their own number.
+(ii) The lay members referred to in Section 47(f), as well as their alternates who are in actual fact the lay members of Circuit Council, are elected by delegates from each Circuit from amongst their own number.

-(iii) The Dean and his alternate are not eligible as the ordained member of Church Council and his alternate [section 47(e)].
+(iii) The Dean and his alternate are not eligible as the ordained member of Church Council and his alternate [Section 47(e)].

 (3) Members of Church Council assume office immediately after the end of the session of Church Synod during which they were elected or confirmed in office.
 They remain in office until the assumption of office of their successors.